Symbiota/Symbiota-Documentation/versioned_docs/version-3.3/4-Editor_Guide/7-Editing_Searching_Records/1-symbiota_data_fields.md

 ### Verbatim Elevation

 The verbatim elevation at which the specimen was collected.
 This is typically used to record an elevation measurement that was recorded in feet or an uncertainty designation.
 When the elevation in meters field is left blank, the value will automatically be converted to meters.
-Click the "&lt;&lt;" symbol to replace the previously entered meters values.<br></br>
+Select the double arrows (&lt;&lt;) to replace the previously entered meters values.<br></br>
 **Examples:** `4500ft` `4500 feet` `ca 4500'` `ca 2000m` `4500' +-300'`<br></br>
 See Darwin Core's [verbatimElevation](https://dwc.tdwg.org/terms/#dwc:verbatimElevation)